ibdiab/lamp-stack-server/README.md

 # Step 1: Use a Static IP on Your Ubuntu System

 Edit `/etc/netplan/99_config.yaml` using your preferred text editor.
-Your network interface might be different depending on your system.
+The reason behind a static IP is to ensure stability.
+When we have one consistent IP, the server knows to use that singular IP.
+However, if we use DHCP, that IP could change randomly.
+This results in several things breaking, like: firewall rules, hostnames, configs, etc. Your network interface might be different depending on your system.
 To identify your interface and default gateway:

 ```bash
 ip a          # Find your interface name